Collinformatics/HackTheBox/SkillsAssessment/SQLInjectionFundamentals/writeup.md

 ## Reading Configuration File:

   - In the Recon stage we saw that the webserver is "nginx".
-  - Knowing this we can try to read the servers configuration file:
+  - Knowing this we can read the servers configuration file:

         ') UNION SELECT 1,2,LOAD_FILE("/etc/nginx/nginx.conf"),4-- -